ghxiao/city-bench/README.md

 (https://github.com/ontop/ontop/wiki/ObdalibObdaTurtlesyntax).
 Each mapping must also contain one ore more mapping axioms.
-A mapping axiom has an id and is defined either as a pair of source and target or as triple of source, transform, target:
+A mapping axiom has an id and is defined either as a pair of source and target or as the triple of source, transform, target:

 <pre>
 mappingId map_id